Print friendly version

 History Of Partnership

-For three years BHW has been partnering with Thomas and Joyce Lubari (UGA04a).
+BHW has been partnering with Thomas and Joyce Lubari (UGA04a) since 2006.
 They are based in Jinja, Uganda, the source of the River Nile.
 They are refugees from Sudan and have lived in Uganda for many years.
 Their family has all grown up in Uganda.

 Thomas and Joyce have proved themselves to be very committed to ministry to the poor in the time we have known them; they spend all their money on others and give their lives to help people.
 This development of a micro-loan programme in Jinja, based around the church they have planted is an exciting development.
 It has emerged over a period of two years.